Back to Health News & Stories

 Without proper care, your bones can lose density and become too weak to support your body, putting you at high risk for breaks.
 But bone loss can be prevented.

-But without proper care and maintenance, your bones can break down, lose density and become too weak to support your body.
+But without proper care and maintenance, your bones can break down, lose density, and become too weak to support your body.
 This puts you at high risk for breaks.

 In its earliest stages, this weakening is called osteopenia.
 As bones get more “porous” and weak, it’s called osteoporosis.
-The difference between osteopenia and osteoporosis has to do with something called a T-score, which is how the results of a bone mineral density test (DEXA scan) are reported.

-A T-score compares your bone mineral density to that of a healthy 30 year old.
+A T-score compares your bone mineral density to that of a healthy 30-year-old.

 • A T-score of -1 or above means you have normal bone mineral density.

-• A T-score between -1 and -2.5 means you have osteopenia, or low bone mineral density.
+• A T-score between -1 and -2.5 means you have osteopenia or low bone mineral density.

-• A T-score of -2.5 or below means you have osteoporosis, or very low bone mineral density.
+• A T-score of -2.5 or below means you have osteoporosis or very low bone mineral density.

 Our bones are alive and constantly changing.
 Old bone tissue is always being replaced by new bone tissue, which needs calcium to form.